-You must immediately report to Washington Healthplanfinder any changes that affect eligibility status, such as moving out of our Service Area, a Spouse's loss of eligibility due to divorce, or a Dependent child who has reached the Dependent Limiting Age.
+You and your Dependents must remain eligible to maintain your Group coverage.
+You must immediately report to your Group any changes in eligibility status, such as a Spouse's loss of eligibility due to divorce or a Dependent child who has reached the Dependent Limiting Age.
+If you no longer meet the eligibility requirements described in this EOC, please confirm with your Group's benefits administrator when your membership will end.